-The District is in compliance in all material respects with its previous undertakings pursuant to SEC Rule 15c2-12 in connection with the Outstanding Bonds.
+During the last five years, the District has complied in all material respects with its previous continuing disclosure undertakings pursuant to SEC Rule 15c2-12.

 OFFICIAL STATEMENT

 The information contained in this Official Statement has been obtained primarily from the District's records, the District Engineer, the Developer, the Tax Assessor/Collector, the Auditor, the Denton Central Appraisal District and other sources believed to be reliable; however, no representation is made as to the accuracy or completeness of the information contained herein, except as described below.
 The summaries of the statutes, resolutions and engineering and other related reports set forth herein are included subject to all of the provisions of such documents.
 These summaries do not purport to be complete statements of such provisions and reference is made to such documents for further information.